 The active ingredient in this grub preventer is Imidacloprid.
 It’s my favorite product for grub prevention but some states have it restricted so it can be hard to find in those states.
 Otherwise most big box stores should have it in supply.

 Scotts GrubEx is probably the most popular and easy to find.
-The active ingredient is chlorantraniliprole.
-The active ingredient has a reputation of being more environmentally friendly then the active ingredient in the BioAdvanced product.
+The active ingredient is Chlorantraniliprole.
+The active ingredient has a reputation of being more environmentally friendly than the active ingredient in the BioAdvanced product.

-Scotts Grubex takes a little longer to activate in the soil then the BioAdvanced so it should be applied earlier.
+Scotts Grubex takes a little longer to activate in the soil than the BioAdvanced so it should be applied earlier.

 Grub Curative Treatment

-Unlike the preventative treatments, a curative treatment is for killing grubs that have already been hatched and are actively eating your lawns roots.
+Unlike the preventative treatments, a curative treatment is for killing grubs that have already emerged and are actively eating (or getting ready to eat) on your lawns roots.

-Once again, I recommend holding off on curative treatments during the spring feeding.
+Once again, I recommend holding off on curative treatments during the spring feeding since grubs are so large at that point and are able to fight off the curative treatment.

-But if early fall comes around and you think you have grubs actively feeding on your lawn then a curative treatment could be necessary.
+But if by mid summer to early fall you think you have grubs actively feeding on your lawn then a curative treatment could be beneficial.

 Maybe you forgot to put down a preventative, or maybe you applied it too late.
 Maybe your infestation has been so bad in the past you want to do a preventative and curative treatment.

-Whatever the reason, if your lawn is showing signs of being under attack from grubs in early fall then a curative treatment will help manage your grub problems.
+Whatever the reason, if your lawn is showing signs of being under attack from grubs than a curative treatment will help manage your grub problems.

 A curative treatment is easy to spot.
 It will usually say something like ‘kills grubs within 24 hours’ on the label.
-A common active ingredient is Dylox.
-BioAdvanced Grub Killer Plus is a great product that is easy to track down.
+My favorite product as a grub curative treatment is BioAdvanced 24 hour Grub Killer Plus

 Lastly, I believe in practicing an integrated pest management approach.
 If you have a thick, full lawn and have no history of grubs then don’t apply any preventatives or curatives.
 Instead, inspect your lawn frequently so you can manage problems early on and treat when necessary.